KIT-MAMID/mamid/doc/USERMANUAL.md

     1. Choose the Replica Set from the list in the Replica Sets view.
     2. Click [Remove Replica Set from system].
     3. In the pop-up window, choose [Remove Replica Set**]

+## System

+- General information:
+	- MongoDB Key File: All Mongod instances in the cluster are deployed with a key file for Internal Authentication
+	- Administrative Account: All Mongod instances deployed by MAMID have user access control enabled.
+Replica Sets have an administrative user with the root role.
+You may use this user for further configuration, e.g. adding additional users or configuring mongos instances.